 Already a member?
 Check your email inbox for our weekly bulletins.
 This is where we announce workshops, special events, and other volunteer opportunities.
 You can also visit our online events calendar any time to see what’s happening.

-If you are not yet a member of the Co-op, click on one of the buttons below to sign up.
+If you are not yet a member of the Co-op, click on one the button below to sign up!

 Who can join?